univstats

 University of Michigan-Flint Campus, Flint, MI

 University of Michigan-Flint is a public, four-years institute located in Flint, Michigan.
-It is a Master's College and University (larger programs) by Carnegie Classification and its highest degree is Doctor's degree - research/scholarship and professional practice.
+It is a Doctoral/Research University by Carnegie Classification and its highest degree is Doctor's degree - research/scholarship and professional practice.

 The salary after graduation from University of Michigan-Flint varies by major programs where the average earning after 10 years is $44,500.
 You can check the average salary by the major programs on the area of study page.